DistJoin: A Decoupled Join Cardinality Estimator based on Adaptive Neural Predicate Modulation: Individual Table's Distribution Estimation

 To address these challenges, we designed the ANPM model, illustrated in \autoref{fig:model_architecture} and \autoref{fig:ANPM_architecture}.
 The ANPM comprises a ResMADE network~\cite{MADE,ResMADE,Naru}, six ANPM HyperNetworks per factorized column, and a learned \textit{softmax} temperature coefficient.

 The ResMADE network's autoregressive order and masks are carefully designed.
-From the perspective of original columns, the order is arbitrary, except the join key column must be last.
-From the perspective of factorized columns, sub-columns from the same original column are placed adjacently, ordered from higher to lower bits.
+From the perspective of the original columns, the order is arbitrary, except that the join key column must be last.
+From the perspective of factorized columns, sub-columns from the same original column are placed adjacent, ordered from higher to lower bits.
 We address a fitting capability limitation in previous works~\cite{Naru, NeuroCard} where the first distribution predicted by MADE (or ResMADE)~\cite{MADE, ResMADE} was independent of inputs, relying solely on the last linear layer's bias.
 Inspired by NLP techniques, we introduce an \textit{SOS} (start of sequence) token at the beginning of the input sequence and right-shift the input sequence order to improve the accuracy of the first column distribution prediction.
 The \textit{SOS} token remains at the autoregressive sequence's start.

-Autoregressive masks adhere to constraints where output corresponding to $C_i^j$ depends on any $E(p_{<i}^*)$ predicate inputs but not $E(p_{\geq i}^*)$, maintaining autoregressive dependency constraints from the original columns' perspective.
+Autoregressive masks adhere to constraints where output corresponding to $C_i^j$ depends on any $E(\mathcal{P}_{<i}^*)$ predicate inputs but not $E(\mathcal{P}_{\geq i}^*)$, maintaining autoregressive dependency constraints from the original columns' perspective.
 Thus, ResMADE's output $logits_i^j$ is predicted based on preceding $i-1$ original columns' predicates.

-To balance complex non-linear inter-column correlations with model training and inference speed, we implement a learnable mixed activation layer.
-This layer applies different activation functions to ResMADE's final layer output and outputs their weighted sum, enhancing model representational capacity.
+To balance complex non-linear inter-column correlations with model training and inference speed, we implement a learned mixed activation layer.
+This layer applies different activation functions to ResMADE's final layer output and outputs their weighted sum, enhancing the model's representational capacity.
 To further adapt the high skewness column, we employ a learned temperature coefficient for each sub-column's softmax activation function.